 Although it is only mandatory to report Scope 1 & 2 emissions with The GHG Protocol Standard, these results highlight the importance of including Scope 3 emissions to effectively inform future HEI mitigation strategies (WBCSD and WRI, 2004).
-The inclusion of four emission sources in DCU's 2018 CF showed a dramatic shift in the university's Scope 1 & 2 portion of overall emissions (55% down to 26%).
-These categories, which had previously been omitted due to their assumed insignificance or difficulty in quantification, meant DCU's Scope 3 emissions increased from 45% of overall emissions in 2017 to 76.34% of overall emissions in 2018.
+The inclusion of four emission sources since DCU's 2018 CF showed a dramatic shift in the university's Scope 1 & 2 portion of overall emissions (55% in 2017 down to 26% in 2018).
+These categories, which had previously been omitted due to their assumed insignificance or difficulty in quantification, meant DCU's Scope 3 emissions increased from 45% of overall emissions in 2017 to 76.34% of overall emissions in 2018, and have remained above 70% of total emissions into 2019.